-To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rate.
+To move from data to insights you need to gather the right data, define the right conversion, and have the right technology to track and provide you with comprehensive reports about the progress of conversion rates.
 Progress Sitefinity Digital Experience Cloud provides you with comprehensive conversion reports from which you derive meaningful conclusions about who did what and what you need to do to improve conversion rates.

 The most important conversion metrics in the report are conversion rate and unique conversions.
 For more details, see Contacts and conversions.